Christopher Shaw

 Norbert Wiener Center for Harmonic Analysis and Applications at Maryland, where I also taught large lecture courses in elementary

-research in the area of model theory of weakly o-minimal structures.
+In the meantime, I am working on research in the area of model theory of weakly o-minimal structures, as well as working in mathematics pedagogy.

 Trivia

-- Erdős number: 4
+- Erdős number

-- Notable mathematical progenitors and family
+Notable mathematical progenitors and family

 - Great-grandfather: Gerald Sacks,

-still active at Harvard/MIT, author of the classic book Saturated Model Theory
+recursion theorist and author of the classic book Saturated Model Theory

 - Great-great-great-grandfather: Alonzo